Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index

-For illustration, this section employs the following transfer functions in \eqref{equ: case TF}, which are derived from electrical power system stability analysis and control system design.
-Here, $G_1, G_2, G_3$ and $G_4$ represent the voltage regulation dynamics\cite{Yang_Distributed_2020}, phase-angle dynamics \cite{Yang_Distributed_2020}, frequency swing dynamics with power filter\cite{Yang_Distributed_2020}, and angle-voltage coupled control strategy with cross-loop control gain $G_c=C/(Ts+1)$ \cite{Peng_Impact_2024}, respectively.
-In the simulation, we use the following parameters: $\tau=0.1$, $k=0.5$, $M=0.3$, $d=0.5$, $T=0.02$, and $C=0.1$.
+This section illustrates the application of the proposed method in passivity analysis.
+Consider the transfer functions \eqref{equ: case TF} from electrical power system analysis.
+Here, $G_1, G_2, G_3$ and $G_4$ represent the voltage dynamics \cite{Yang_Distributed_2020}, phase-angle dynamics \cite{Yang_Distributed_2020}, frequency swing dynamics with power filter\cite{Yang_Distributed_2020}, and angle-voltage coupled control strategy with cross-loop gain $G_c=C/(Ts+1)$ \cite{Peng_Impact_2024}, respectively. $G_5$ represents the controllers derived from time-domain grid codes \cite{Haberle_Dynamic_2024}.

-All figures and numerical results in this paper can be reproduced using the data and code available at \url{https://github.com/lingo01/Geometric_Passivization}.